idtx314/mill_controller/README.md

 ## Reference Instructions and Information
 ### Operating the X-Carve Directly
-The X-Carve uses a customised [grbl] controller.
-The specifics of grbl are beyond the scope of this readme, but the controller accepts most standard gcode commands.
+The X-Carve uses a customised [Grbl] controller.
+The specifics of Grbl are beyond the scope of this readme, but the controller accepts most standard gcode commands.
 These instructions will allow you to operate the X-Carve directly using the program [Screen].

 1. Plug the X-Carve USB cord into your computers USB port and turn the X-Carve on.